chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     - If `backup_config` is `s3` then uncomment and set the value for following `s3_bucketName` attribute to your bucket name.
 If the bucket name does not exist, it will be created for you automatically.
     - Set `admin_password` which you can use to access Chef Automate UI for user `admin`.
     - If you don't have a custom FQDN leave `fqdn` as empty for this AWS deployment.
 By default, AWS Application load balancer will be used as `fqdn`.
-    - Set `instance_count` for Chef Automate, Chef Infra Server, Postgresql, OpenSearch.
+    - Set `instance_count` for Chef Automate, Chef Infra Server, PostgreSQL, OpenSearch.
     - Set AWS Config Details:
         - Set the AWS `profile`.
 In case you attached the IAM role to the bastion machine, leave this field empty.
         - Set `region`, by default `region` is `"us-east-1"`